 The future of crypto regulation

 It’s our mission to bring the world into a new financial future.
-We are building the bridge between what we have today and a future, frictionless financing system where it’s safer, cheaper, faster and more secure to transact and move money around.
+We are building the bridge between what we have today and a future, frictionless financial system where it’s safer, cheaper, faster and more secure to transact and move money around.
 BUT, for now, we're in a hybrid economy where we still heavily rely on existing financial infrastructure to make the move to a future system easier.
 For as long as we interact with the existing financial system, legacy systems, we will have to adapt and follow some of the same rules that apply to them.
 Cryptocurrencies are maturing from a self-regulated domain to a regulated one, where individuals and businesses can introduce aspects of crypto assets into their daily lives, with investments and payments.
-We will continue to work with regulators around the world to put in place the appropriate regulatory frameworks that are optimal for all stakeholders and, ultimately, benefit you – the customer.
+For Luno it’s not about entering markets and making money quickly, but helping to build and establish a proper regulatory framework and fundamentally, upgrade the world to be a better financial system.
+Luno will therefore always adhere to the changing laws in any country that we operate and will continue to work with regulators around the world, including the Central Bank of Nigeria, to put in place the appropriate regulatory frameworks that are optimal for all stakeholders and, ultimately, benefit you – the customer.